-The Landmarks Historic Preservation Commission shall grant or deny a Certificate of Appropriateness, based upon the applicable standards in sections (12), (13) or (14), within 30(60?) days of application.
+The Landmarks Commission shall grant or deny a Certificate of Appropriateness, based upon the applicable criteria in sections (12), (13) or (14), within 30(60?) days of application.
 Failure to issue a Certificate of Appropriateness within 30(60?) days of the application date shall be deemed a denial, effective on the last day of the determination period.
-However, the determination period may be extended an additional thirty (30) (60?) days by written stipulation of the applicant and the Landmarks Historic Preservation Commission.
+However, the determination period may be extended an additional thirty (30) (60?) days by written stipulation of the applicant and the Landmarks Commission.
 Upon the issuance of a Certificate, the Building inspector may issue a permit.